dracor-org/dracor-textbook/docs/assessment/04-api-working-with-dracor-assessment.md

 ```

 Self-check:
-- DataFrame has one row per play.
+- DataFrame has one row per play in GerDraCor.
 - You obtain numeric ratios between 0 and 1 (often a few percent as decimals).

 ````{admonition} Reference solution (code)